-ELL Biology A/B 03-051-G-050-10 (A)
+ELL Biology A/B ◊

-03-051-G-050-20 (B) Open to 10-11-12
+03-051-G-050-10 (A) 03-051-G-050-20 (B) Open to 10-11-12 SCI020/021

-This course is designed for the English Language Learner.
+Open to 10-11-12 2 credits This course is designed for the English Language Learner.
 ELL strategies and modifications are used to enhance understanding.
 Students will conduct investigations and gather evidence to explain how organisms live and grow, how and why organisms interact with their environment, how characteristics of one generation are passed on to the next, and how members of the same species can have different characteristics.
 Students will construct explanations and use models to evaluate the evidence that shows how different species are related.
 Students will make and defend claims and analyze and interpret data in the context of biology core ideas.
 NOTE: This course counts toward the six required science credits for graduation.
 This course counts in the RAI.